vedanthshenoy/Heart-Disease-UCI/README.md

 # Heart-Disease-UCI
 This project explores the heart disease dataset by UCI available on kaggle.
 It studies the performance of three different algorithms with manual feature selection and recursive feature elimination method.

+You can find the dataset [here](https://www.kaggle.com/borapajo/food-choices) or in the file in this repository named `<heart-disease-data.csv>`

 ## Feature Selection

 Any machine learning algorithm finds the dependence of the features with the output.
 Often we encounter situations where either the features are sparse (i.e; there are a lot of 0 or no value in most of the feature fields) or they are interdependent which means there is a strong correlation within the features.